treasure-data/luigi-td/docs/gettingstarted.rst

 If you have a configuration file for Luigi (``/etc/luigi/client.cfg`` by default), you can add a ``[td]`` section in it::

-  # configuration for luigi
+  # configuration for Luigi
   [core]
-  error-email: luigi@example.com
+  error-email: you@example.com

-  # configuration for luigi-td
+  # configuration for Luigi-td
   [td]
   api-key: 1/1c410625...